Teach your Child to Speak English

 3. Read Picture Books Together

-Reading storybooks is one of the best ways to build vocabulary and sentence structure.
-Start with picture books that have:
+Reading storybooks is one of the best ways to build vocabulary and sentence structure while also strengthening the benefits of spoken English for kids such as improved communication and confidence.

 • Large images